MED notations

 What does an MED notation mean?

-A MED notation on your transcript indicates that you unable to write a final examination and/or complete other assignments due to a long-term medical situation.
-After you write the final exam your final grade in the course will replace the MED notation on your transcript.
+• A MED notation on your transcript indicates that you were unable to write a final examination and/or complete other assignments due to a long-term medical situation.

-A long-term medical situation is an illness or condition that has been ongoing throughout the term and has severely interfered with your ability to complete course assignments or write the final exam.
+• A long-term medical condition is an illness or condition that has been ongoing throughout the term and has severely interfered with your ability to complete course assignments or write the final exam.

-You may apply for a MED notation if you missed a final exam due to long-term illness.
+You may apply for a MED notation if you missed a final exam and/or cannot complete other assignments due to long-term illness.

 Check your transcript when you apply for a MED notation.
-Your transcript must show:
+Your transcript must show one of these grade options listed below:

-- DNW (Did Not Write) if you missed the final exam
+• An original grade (A,B,ect) and the DNW (Did Not Write) notation if you missed the final exam

-- INC (Incomplete) if you did not submit all the necessary term work and late completions are permitted
+• An original grade (A,B, ect) and the INC (Incomplete) notation if you did not submit all the necessary term work

-- DNW/INC if you missed both the final exam and did not submit all the necessary term work
+• An original grade (A,B,ect) with the DNW/INC notations if you missed both the final exam and did not submit all the necessary term work

 We cannot process your application if you receive one of the following grades: